 Because of the difficult welding of light alloy the material of the combustion chamber head was changed to steel.

-The combustion chamber features a double-walled construction to facilitate regenerative cooling.
-Fuel (a 75% ethanol/water mixture) enters the area between the combustion chamber walls via six alcohol inlets located near the exit plane and makes its way up to the burner cups at the top of the engine.
+The combustion chamber featured a double-walled construction to facilitate regenerative cooling.
+Fuel (a 75% ethanol/water mixture) enters the area between the combustion chamber walls via six alcohol inlets located near the exit plane and makes its way up to top of the combustion chamber, through the main fuel valve, and finally to the burner cups at the top of the engine.

 Even with the water added to the fuel, combustion temperatures were high enough to cause burn-throughs of the inner wall.
 To combat this, regenerative cooling was augmented by film cooling, provided by four rows of holes which were drilled through the inner combustion chamber wall.
-Three rows were located in the spherical combustion chamber, one just forward of the burner cups, and two near the throat.
+Three rows were located in the spherical combustion chamber, with one just aft of the burner cups and two near the throat.
 Another row was located in the nozzle, near the alcohol inlets.
-(The upper-most row of holes is not visible in the diagram below; see the diagram above for the locations of the film-cooling holes.)
+(The upper-most row of holes is not visible in the diagram below; see drawing 4523 B above for the locations of the film-cooling holes.)
 Four film cooling pipes carried fuel from the forward end of the combustion chamber to each of the film cooling manifolds.

 The combustion chamber drawing above formed the basis of additional diagrams.
 Here's one with callouts: